kstenschke/anchormenu/README.md

 Anchormenu
 ==========

-Renders and inserts a menu of local anchors from current DOM
+JavaScript Class that renders and inserts a menu of local anchors from current DOM, using jQuery